Data for Climate Action

 Join “Data for Climate Action” – an open innovation challenge to channel big data for climate solutions

 Data for Climate Action aims to join up and leverage big data from the private sector to identify revolutionary new approaches to climate mitigation and adaptation.
-Datasets from multiple countries and industries will be unlocked and shared with research teams around the world, who will work with these data to identify climate solutions.
+Datasets from multiple countries and industries will be made available to research teams around the world, who will work with these data to identify innovative climate solutions.

 We invite companies to join the campaign, and to commit to share data in acts of “data philanthropy.”